ScottGreenhalgh/react-full-stack/README.md

 const hashedPassword = await bcrypt.hash(password, saltRounds);
 ```

+The amount of saltRounds determins the complexity of the password hashing.
+Increasing this to 12 or even 14 would signficantly increase the complexity of the hash and can be used in situations where security is incredibly important, however more compute is required to complete the operation.
+Given my usage 10 appears to be a happy medium between security and performance.
+Any less than 10 appears to produce a fairly insecure hash.

 Initially I had this under the client because I believe that sending a non-hashed password over the network isn't a great idea.
 However taking this approach gave the the following warning in the console:

 ```js